dianajoan/foodee/readme.md

     ```git clone https://github.com/dianajoan/foodee.git```

 2. Type in the cmd panel:
-    ```
-    composer install
+    ````composer install
         composer update
         php artisan serve

-    ```
+        php artisan key:generate````

 4. Next step is to configure the project.
 If you are using linux, browse into your project directory with the terminal and enter the command

     ```cp .env.example .env```

     If you are on windows, locate the .env.example file, copy all its content and create a new file called .env, paste it all and update these Fields to your created database name.
-In this case, it is db_craft
+In this case, it is db_foodee

     ```

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1
     DB_PORT=3306
-    DB_DATABASE=db_food
+    DB_DATABASE=database_name
     DB_USERNAME=root
     DB_PASSWORD=password
     either use the bash command to use a fresh database